 For example, the results of our ongoing ‘basal’ crustaceans (Schram and Koenemann 2004).
 Recent comparative studies of cerebral structures in arthropods suggest a sister-group relationship between Malacostraca and Remipedia (Fanenbruck et al. 2004; Harzsch 2004).

 It certainly adds to the fascination of remipede crustaceans that this group is relatively new to science.
-The .rst remipede was discovered in an anchialine cave on the Bahamas Islands (Yager 1981).
+The first remipede was discovered in an anchialine cave on the Bahamas Islands (Yager 1981).

 Between 1980 and 2005, 17 more remipedes have been discovered, including a new family (Koenemann et al. 2007)" (from: Koenemann, Schram, Honemann & Iliffe, 2007).